csbull55/discord_bot/README.md

 # discord_bot
-orignally was going to have a osrs hiscores bot but it turned into a bird sim
+As of now the bot only contains a arma drop sim and a hiscores lookup

+Currently working on created a sim for all bosses

 There's probably a better way to construct the sim but wanted to use numpy arrays/matrix